-For simplicity, we assume here that the polarization of the photoemission depends only on the spin polarisation of the electrons in the excited state.
-Figure 8 shows the dependence of the spin polarization when the laser beam is incident in the xz-plane and the magnetic field is applied along the z-axis.
-While the z-component is not affected by the magnetic field, the transverse components show a typical absorption / dispersion behavior.
-The width of the line is given by the electron spin relaxation rate Γ_1 and the radiative lifetime Γ_r , which can be measured independently (Schreiner et al., 1992).
+For simplicity, we assume here that the polarization of the photoemission depends only on the spin polarization of the electrons in the excited state.
+Figure 8 shows the dependence of the spin polarization when the laser beam is incident in the x-z plane and the magnetic field is applied along the z axis.
+While the z component is not affected by the magnetic field, the transverse components show a typical absorption/dispersion behaviour.
+The width of the line is given by the electron spin relaxation rate $\Gamma_1$ and the radiative lifetime $\Gamma_r$ , which can be measured independently (Schreiner et al., 1992).
 This was first discussed by Hanle in the context of atomic fluorescence and observed in semiconductors by Parsons (Parsons, 1969).
-It is still used in the resonance fluorescence from atomic vapors, for the detection of magnetic fields or nuclear spins in zero and ultra-low fields, as discussed in section 3.3, and for measuring spin dynamics in semiconductors, as discussed in section 5.4.
+It is still used in the resonance fluorescence from atomic vapours, for the detection of magnetic fields or nuclear spins in zero and ultra-low fields, as discussed in Sect.
+3.3, and for measuring spin dynamics in semiconductors, as discussed in Sect.
+5.4.

-2.4.4 Coherent Raman Scattering
+2.4.4 Coherent Raman scattering